How and When to watch 'Ring of fire' solar eclipse 2020 in India

 New Delhi, June 20: The first solar eclipse of the year 2020 will occur on June 21.
 As per dateandtime.com, this will be an annular eclipse starting from 9:15 am to 3:04 pm.

-The full eclipse will start from 10:17 am to 2:02 pm and the skygazers can will see the maximum eclipse at around 12:10 pm.
+The full eclipse will start from 10:17 am to 2:02 pm and the skygazers can see the maximum eclipse at around 12:10 pm.
 The annular phase of the June 21 solar eclipse will be visible in parts of Africa including the Central African Republic, Congo, and Ethiopia; south of Pakistan and northern India; and China.

 In India, the annular solar eclipse will be visible from Gharsana in Rajasthan, Dehradun and Tehri in Uttarakhand and Sirsa in Haryana.